handshake-org/handshake-org.github.io/src/api-docs/source/includes/_coin.md

 }
 ```

 Get coin by outpoint (hash and index).
-Returns coin in hskd coin JSON format.
+Returns coin in hsd coin JSON format.
 `value` is always expressed in subunits.

 ### HTTP Request